by Greg Mattingly (Author)

 Author Biography

-Greg Mattingly is a retired corporate education and training professional who has been a guide on the staff of the Emily Dickinson Museum, in Amherst, Massachusetts, since 2010 and a contributing member of the Emily Dickinson International Society since 2008.
-He lives in Orange, Massachusetts.
+The late Greg Mattingly was a retired corporate education and training professional who was a guide with the Emily Dickinson Museum, in Amherst, Massachusetts, and was a contributing member of the Emily Dickinson International Society.
+He lived in Orange, Massachusetts.

 Number of Pages: 258